+VM-21: Requirements for Principle-Based Reserves for Variable Annuities

-Section 7: Scenario Calibration Criteria
+Section 8: Scenario Generation

 A. General

-This section outlines the requirements for the stochastic models used to simulate fund performance.
-Specifically, it sets certain standards that must be satisfied and offers guidance to the actuary in the development and validation of the scenario models.
-Background material and analysis are presented to support the recommendation.
-The section focuses on the S&P 500 as a proxy for returns on a broadly diversified U.S. equity fund, but there is also advice on how the techniques and requirements would apply to other types of funds.
-General modeling considerations such as the number of scenarios and projection frequency are also discussed.
+This section outlines the requirements for the stochastic cash-flow models used to simulate interest rates, fund returns, and implied volatility to be used in the modeled projections.
+Specifically, it prescribes scenario generators and the associated parameters for interest rates, as well as investment returns for general account equity assets and separate account fund returns.
+In addition, this section sets certain standards that must be satisfied by fund returns, implied volatility scenarios, and non-prescribed scenario generators.
+It also discusses general modeling considerations such as the number of scenarios and projection frequency.

-Guidance Note: For more details on the development of these requirements, including the development of the calibration points, see the Academy recommendation on C-3 Phase II RBC.

-The calibration points given in this section are applicable to gross returns (before the deduction of any fees or charges).
-To determine the net returns appropriate for the projections required by these requirements, the actuary shall reflect applicable fees and contract holder charges in the development of projected account values.
+The scenarios discussed in this section are applicable to gross investment returns (before the deduction of any fees or charges).
+To determine the net returns appropriate for the projections required by these requirements, the company shall reflect applicable fees and contract holder charges in the development of projected account values.
 The projections also shall include the costs of managing the investments and converting the assets into cash when necessary.

-As a general rule, funds with higher expected returns should have higher expected volatilities, and in the absence of well-documented mitigating factors (e.g., a highly reliable and favorable correlation to other fund returns), they should lead to higher reserve requirements.
+As a general rule, funds with higher expected returns should have higher expected volatilities, and in the absence of well-documented mitigating factors (e.g., a highly reliable and favorable correlation to other fund returns), they should lead to higher total asset requirements.

 Guidance Note: While the model need not strictly adhere to “mean-variance efficiency,” prudence dictates some form of consistent risk/return relationship between the proxy investment funds.
 In general, it would be inappropriate to assume consistently “superior” expected returns (i.e., risk/return point above the frontier).

-State or path dependent models are not prohibited, but must be justified by the historic data and meet the calibration criteria.
-To the degree that the model uses mean-reversion or path-dependent dynamics, this must be well-supported by research and clearly documented in the memorandum supporting the required actuarial certification.

-The equity scenarios used to determine reserves must be available in an electronic format to facilitate any regulatory review.
+For non-prescribed generators, the interest rate, equity, and implied volatility scenarios used to determine reserves must be available in an electronic spreadsheet to facilitate any regulatory review.

-B. Gross Wealth Ratios

-Gross wealth ratios derived from the stochastic return scenarios for use with a separate account variable fund category for diversified U.S. equities must satisfy calibration criteria consistent with that for the S&P 500 shown in the following table.
-Under these calibration criteria, gross wealth ratios for quantiles less than 50% may not exceed the value from the table corresponding to the quantile, while at quantiles greater than 50%, gross wealth ratios may not be less than the corresponding value for the quantile from the table.
-Gross wealth ratios must be tested for holding period one, five, 10 and 20 years throughout the projections, except as noted in Section 7.C.

-The “wealth factors” are defined as gross accumulated values (i.e., before the deduction of fees and charges) with complete reinvestment of income and maturities, starting with a unit investment.
-These can be less than 1, with “1” meaning a zero return over the holding period.

-S&P 500 Total Return Gross Wealth Ratios at the Calibration Points